kpetremann/salt-exporter/README.md

 ## Upcoming features

-* details per state when state.sls/state.apply is used
 * details per state module when state.single is used
 * metric regarding IPC connectivity
 * support the runners